stevemorrisbi/ABSplitTesting/README.md

 # A/B Split Testing
-### Overview: Harnessing listing impression data to study how background colour can affect the total views of an item on an Ecommerce platform.
+### Overview: Harnessing listing impression data to study how background colour can affect the total views of an item on an E-commerce platform.

 The A/B split testing data tells us that red backgrounds result in higher search impressions than green backgrounds.